leenasmushrooms/web/src/pages/faq/index.md

-11. Q. Can I buy fresh mushrooms online ?
+11.Can I buy fresh mushrooms online ?

 \    	 A: Unfortunately, we do not sell mushrooms online due to the risk of drying or damage during transportation.
 However you can buy our fresh Mushrooms from any of the Retail outlets in Piravom , Muvattupuzha, Thripunithura , Mulanthuruthy, Peruva, Ettumanur, & Kothamangalam.